egideons/ChatApp/README.md

 - Scroll down and click on the "Go" button
 - It will automatically import the database.
 - Type in the search bar "Localhost/ChatApp or 127.0.0.1/ChatApp"
+- That is all, you can interact with the website

 # PLEASE NOTE: